Marshy, desolate wetlands – Banni grasslands – rise just a few meters above the sea level – although the sea is some 80 km far from here.

 Phenomenon continues at least for several minutes.
 Sometimes is seen one ball of light, sometimes – more (reported 7 balls of light).
 Sometimes one ball divides into two.

-There happens though another thing – if one decides to follow the ball, the light moves away and the searcher gradually gets away from the road into salt flats or thorny thickets.
+There happens another thing – if one decides to follow the ball, the light moves away and the searcher gradually gets away from the road into salt flats or thorny thickets.

 There have been attempts to take pictures or movies of Chir Batti but thus far – without success.